fledge-iot/fledge-notify-control/docs/index.rst

     }

 Here we are not giving *asset*, *script* or *service* keys, therefore the control request will be broadcast.
 Also we have used an *operation* rather than a *write* request.
 The operation name is *shutdown* and we have assumed it takes no arguments.

+Broadcasting control operations like this is useful if we want to control a set of assets in a single request.
+Any south service that receives the request and does not implement the operation, has control disabled or does not support the write operation on the key given will simply ignore the request.